Welcome from your Directors

 Chorus members are expected to show respect for the director, officers, fellow chorus members, and parents that volunteer with the chorus activities.

 Electing to participate in a performance group includes consistent attendance in both class rehearsal and the concert event.
 Chorus students must understand and assume the full responsibility of these requirements.
 An absence of any one person affects the entire group’s performance.
 Concert performance dates are given well in advance of the event.
-If a concert event arises without at least two weeks notice, schedule conflicts will be taken into consideration.
+If a concert event arises without at least two weeks’ notice, schedule conflicts will be taken into consideration.

 Excused absences are generally given for personal illness with a doctor’s note.
 An excused absence means the student will be allowed to make up the grade through an essay or vocal skills evaluation.
 Jobs, babysitting, or other events are not excused absences.
 A school-related event occurring at the same time as a chorus event needs to be discussed at first notice of a conflict.
 This notification does not guarantee an excused absence, but every effort will be made to work with the student.
 If another school related event conflicts with a choral event, priority will be given to the one scheduled first.
 Consistent attendance at concerts is a major consideration for placement in advanced choirs.

-Care of the Rehearsal Room and Theater
+Care of the Rehearsal Room and Theater for when we return.

 NO FOOD OR DRINKS are permitted in the chorus room or theater.